tylermercer/personal-website/src/content/posts/faith/explicability-does-not-negate-agency.md

 [the Fall of Adam](https://www.churchofjesuschrist.org/study/manual/gospel-principles/chapter-6-the-fall-of-adam-and-eve) and
-[the Atonement of Jesus Christ](https://www.churchofjesuschrist.org/study/manual/gospel-principles/chapter-12-the-atonement) were both necessary parts of God's plan.
+[the Atonement of Jesus Christ](https://www.churchofjesuschrist.org/study/manual/gospel-principles/chapter-12-the-atonement) were both necessary parts of God’s plan.

-As I reread this chapter recently, I noticed that [verse 16](https://www.churchofjesuschrist.org/study/scriptures/bofm/2-ne/2?id=p16#p16) suggests that explicability _doesn't_ eliminate agency.
+As I reread this chapter recently, I noticed that [verse 16](https://www.churchofjesuschrist.org/study/scriptures/bofm/2-ne/2?id=p16#p16) suggests that explicability _doesn’t_ eliminate agency.
 Instead, Lehi says that explicability is a _necessary part_ of agency:

 > 16 Wherefore, the Lord God gave unto man that he should act for himself.
 > Wherefore, **man could not act for himself save it should be that he was
 > enticed by the one or the other.**

-People don't do things that don't have explanations.
+People don’t do things that don’t have explanations.
 And yet, at the same time, there may be multiple explicable decisions in a given situation.
 For example, when I feel hurt by another person, I can either respond with hurtfulness in kind, or I can choose to acknowledge my hurt without retaliating.
 Either of